gritchou/hugo-cms/site/content/values/_index.md

       A propos de Miam Situ : Peintre né à Canton en 1953 et installé aux Etats Unis, trés attaché à peindre la ruralité chinoise.
 J'admire la qualité de son traitement de la lumière.

     imageUrl: img/mian-situ-paintings-wooarts-02.jpg
-  - heading: Reinvest profits
-    text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-      That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
-    imageUrl: /img/about-reinvest-profits.jpg
 ---